Savoury Tang Yuan, Chicken and Mushroom Filling

 Tangyuan wrap – for making 10 big tangyuan

 - Glutinous rice flour, 220g

-- Wheat starch, 30g, if you have make my previous jujube date ricecake, you might have some of this leftover, but if not, just skip it.
-Use 250g of glutinous rice flour, it is enough for making 10 big tangyuan
+- Wheat starch/all-purpose flour, 30g, if you have made my previous jujube date ricecake, you might have some of wheat starch leftover, but if not, just use all-purpose flour.

 - Hot water, about 200ml

 - Chicken thigh, boned and skinned, 250g. chicken breast is good but I prefer the texture of chicken thigh